1jour1vin

 Certified organic

-Complete destemming without crushing, alcoholic fermentation in truncated wooden vats, 4-week maceration.
+Complete destemming without crushing, alcoholic fermentation in truncated cone-shaped wooden vats, maceration for 4 weeks.

 Alcohol content